Senate passes coronavirus rescue package on unanimous vote

 It includes a controversial, heavily negotiated $500 billion program for guaranteed, subsidized loans to larger industries, including airlines.
 Hospitals would get significant help as well.

 Six days of arduous talks produced the bill, creating tensions among Congress' top leaders, who each took care to tend to party politics as they maneuvered and battled over crafting the legislation.
-But failure was not an option — nor was starting over — which permitted both sides to include their priorities.
+But failure is not an option, nor is starting over, which permitted both sides to include their priorities.

-“This is a proud moment for the United States Senate and the country and we’re going to win this battle,” McConnell told reporters afterward.
-“We've pivoted from impeachment to 100 to nothing on this rescue package ... this is about as flawless as you could possibly be.”
-The vote actually was 96-0 because several members missed the vote out of concerns they have been exposed to the virus.

-Sen. Rand Paul, R-Ky., has tested positive for it, while GOP Whip John Thune returned to South Dakota on Wednesday after feeling ill.
+"That Washington drama does not matter any more," McConnell said.
+"The Senate is going to stand together, act together, and pass this historic relief package today."

 The bill would provide one-time direct payments to Americans of $1,200 per adult making up to $75,000 a year, and $2,400 to a married couple making up to $150,000, with $500 payments per child.